 Haneda Airport has daily flights to each of Tottori's two airports: Tottori Sakyu Conan Airport in the east, and Yonago Kitaro Airport in the west.
 The former offers easy access to Tottori City and the famous sand dunes ; the latter is close to Sakaiminato and neighboring Shimane Prefecture .
 Direct flights to and from Hong Kong and Seoul cement Yonago Kitaro Airport's international status.

 The limited express Super Hakuto train service on the Sanin Main Line connects Tottori City with Osaka in just under three hours.

-Highway buses connect Tottori City to a number of major cities at a cost-effective price.
+Highway buses connect Tottori City to a number of major cities at a more budget prices.

-Uradome Coast is a coastal outlet in the far eastern tip of the prefecture and forms the westernmost point of Sanin Kaigan National Park.
+Uradome Coast is a coastal outlet on the far eastern tip of the prefecture and is in Sanin Kaigan National Park.
 Dramatic rock formations and clear waters make Uradome a favorite for kayakers, snorkelers, and swimmers.

 The area surrounding Tottori City was known in ancient times as Inaba.
 It features heavily in an 8th-century chronicle of Japanese creation myths known as the Kojiki.
 Visit Hakuto Shrine, the site where it is said a white rabbit prophesized the marriage of a local princess and a kindly god.

 The ruins of a former castle at the north eastern edge of the city center hints at Tottori's past as a regional seat of power for the Ikeda clan.
 Enjoy tea served at the Kannonji Temple or visit a local museum to learn more about this family's powerful past.
 Shikano , on the outskirts of Tottori City, is a beautiful example of a former castle town.

 * The information on this page may be subject to change due to COVID-19.